Hygiene Protocol for Reptile Keepers & Breeders

 Hydrogen Peroxide

 A mild disinfectant that can kill many bacteria, viruses, and fungi by releasing oxygen that breaks down microbial cell walls.
 It is usually used in a 3% solution and is most effective on clean, non-porous surfaces.
-Hydrogen peroxide is safer than bleach and doesn’t leave toxic residues, but it's less effective for high-risk cleaning areas.
+Hydrogen peroxide is safer than bleach and doesn’t leave toxic residues, but it is less effective for high-risk cleaning areas.

 Eucalyptus Oil / Tea Tree Oil